-For those people who wish to use magnification to read music, watch TV; see more clearly at the theatre, read notice boards, VDU displays, bus numbers, street signs etc. a telescope of some sort is the only option.
-Telescopes of up to 6x magnification can be fitted into spectacle frames or clipped onto the users own spectacles.
+For those people who wish to use magnification to read music, watch TV, see more clearly at the theatre, read notice boards, VDU displays, bus numbers, street signs etc. a telescope of some sort is the only option.

 When sitting down watching TV, or at the theatre, the less expensive - but less powerful - spectacle mounted telescopes can be quite useful because they are very light weight.